haiaty/neverstoplearning-php/Learn/Language/anonymous-functions-closures.md

 Closures become useful when some piece of logic needs to be performed in a limited scope but retain the ability **to interact with the environment external to that scope**.
 They can be used as throw away bits of functionality that don’t pollute the global namespace and are good to use as part of a callback. they are useful for one offs or where it doesn’t make sense to define a function.
 They are also useful when using PHP functions that accept a callback function like array_map, array_filter, array_reduce or array_walk.

 Anonymous functions are implemented using the [Closure class](http://www.php.net//manual/en/class.closure.php).
+So if you want you can type hint it as Closure type (If you are using namespaces, make sure you give a fully qualified namespace.).

 Closures can also accept **regular arguments** ([Example](#closures-accepting-regular-parameters)).